-This page outlines work to develop nationally-consistent information on at-risk catchments.
-The information will help improve the health of fresh water in these catchments.
+Work is underway to develop nationally-consistent information on at-risk catchments.
+The information will help improve the health of freshwater in these catchments.

-We recognise that virtually every catchment in New Zealand is at risk from human activity, in one way or another.
+Almost every catchment in New Zealand is at risk from human activity in one way or another.

-iwi/hapū and communities to model ways of collaborating to improve freshwater health across a range of issues and a variety of actions.
-These exemplarswill also provide us with information about gaps that could be filled by either regulatory or non-regulatory interventions.
+- ‘exemplar’ catchments where we model ways of collaborating with the Department of Conservation, Ministry of Primary Industries, regional councils, iwi/hapū and communities to improve freshwater health.
+These exemplars will also provide us with information about gaps that could be filled by either regulatory or non-regulatory interventions.

 What is a catchment?

 A catchment is an area of land where water collects when it rains.
 As the water flows over the landscape it finds its way into streams and down into the soil.
 It eventually feeds into rivers, lakes and wetlands.
 Some of this water filtrates through the ground to aquifers (groundwater).

 Every inch of land on Earth forms part of a catchment.
 New Zealand has an estimated 4200 catchments, large and small.
 They all have different conditions which impact on water quality.